DK27ss/How-Intercept-GSM-Communications/README.md

 But it is not currently possible to decode the uplink alone with `grgsm_decode`.
 However, when the `MS` sends an `SMS`, the `BTS` acknowledges it with a `CP-ACK` `SMS` packet on the downlink.

+Open-source tools such as IMSI-catcher, GsmEvil2 and Airprobe can also produce very interesting results.